Marine Recreational Information Program

 NOAA Fisheries’ Marine Recreational Information Program provides open access to the information needed to understand the recreational fishing data that inform science and management decisions and the way these data were produced.

 The exact number and species of finfish caught by marine recreational anglers is impossible to determine, because one complete marine recreational fishing census is impossible to administer or verify.
-But we can be confident in our recreational catch estimates because they are derived from sound survey methods that have been developed, tested, and independently reviewed by experts in statistical survey design.
+But we can be confident in our recreational catch estimates because they are derived from sound survey methods.
+These methods have been developed, tested, and reviewed by independent experts in survey design.
 Sampling populations, weighting sampled units, and accounting for errors, outliers, and uncertainty are important steps in our work to estimate recreational catch.

-At its core, estimating total recreational catch involves multiplying catch rate, or the average number of fish caught per angler trip, by effort, or the total number of fishing trips taken.
-But each step of our estimation process also involves statistical weighting, which ensures important aspects of our sample design—like the fact that some fishing sites are more likely to be selected as a sample location or some anglers are more likely to participate in a fishing survey—are correctly reflected in our final estimates.
+At its core, estimating total recreational catch involves multiplying catch rate (the average number of fish caught per angler trip) by effort (the total number of fishing trips taken).
+Each step of our estimation process also involves statistical weighting.
+This ensures important aspects of our sample design—like the fact that some fishing sites are more likely to be selected as a sample location or some anglers are more likely to participate in a fishing survey—are correctly reflected in our final estimates.

 Stock assessors and fisheries managers base their work on continuous, uninterrupted time series of fisheries statistics.
-The implementation of new recreational fishing surveys or the modification of existing survey designs can disrupt this time series, producing new estimates that aren't directly comparable to legacy estimates.
-Calibration is a statistical process that accounts for the sources of variation that can drive the differences between two data sets.
+The transition to new or improved recreational fishing survey designs can disrupt this time series, producing new estimates that aren't directly comparable to legacy estimates.
+Calibration is a statistical process that accounts for the drivers of differences between two data sets.
 While there is no "one size fits all" calibration method, the purpose of calibration is always the same: to allow estimates from one survey design to be expressed in the units, or "currency," of another.
+This process maintains one consistent time series when survey methods change.

 NOAA Fisheries’ Marine Recreational Information Program provides open access to the data collected by its recreational fishing surveys and the calculated statistical values produced from this information.

 There are several ways to access our recreational fishing data.
-You can use the MRIP Query Tool to filter data by time series, geographic area, species, mode, and other characteristics, or download public-use datasets and perform your own custom analyses.
+You can use the query tool to filter recreational fisheries statistics by time series, geographic area, species, mode, and other characteristics.
+You can also download our public-use datasets and template programs to perform your own custom analyses.
+A complete list of updates to our data, estimates, and queries can be found on our Recreational Fishing Estimate Updates page.
+To be notified of these updates, subscribe to our email service.

-NOAA Fisheries’ Marine Recreational Information Program is committed to using the best available science to produce its recreational fisheries statistics.
+NOAA Fisheries’ Marine Recreational Information Program is committed to leveraging emerging science and statistical expertise to meet stock assessment and management needs.

 Funding and conducting research to review and improve recreational fishing data collection allows us to keep pace with emerging science and information needs while producing the high-quality data that support science and management.